Experiential Learning

 Research, Service Learning, and Internship Opportunities Abroad

-Case Western Reserve University offers international research, service learning, and internship opportunities as part of a semester abroad on many of our approved programs.
+Case Western Reserve University offers international research, service learning, and internship opportunities as part of study abroad on many of our approved semester, summer, and faculty-led short-term programs.
 Study abroad advisors can help students identify and apply to these programs.
 With the help of the Office of Education Abroad and Case Western Reserve University faculty, students can also conduct independent research projects abroad.

 Research Experience